iAmThebe4st/todowebapp/README.md

 # todowebapp
-This is an simple and small todo project for college microproject
+This is an small and simple microproject on To-Do Web App.